edmundwright/google-sheets-clone/README.md

 [Details][phase-five]

 ### Bonus Features not yet achieved
-- [ ] Share a spreadsheet with other users
 - [ ] Make a spreadsheet public so that any other person with the link can access it
 - [ ] Format cells with custom background and/or text colour, and different number formats.
 - [ ] Access spreadsheets through randomly generated spreadsheet URLs, to ensure security of publicly shared spreadsheets